-The New Testament is also divided into three segments: (1) The Gospels; (2) Church History, which basically includes just the book of Acts; (3) The Apostolic Writings, which includes everything else.
+The New Testament is also divided into three segments: (1) The Gospels; (2) Church History, which basically includes just the book of Acts; and (3) The Apostolic Writings, which includes everything else.

 Compilation of the Original Old Testament

-How was the original Bible as described above compiled?
+How was the original Bible compiled?
 Its assemblage can be traced through Scripture in a fairly accurate manner.
-After Moses wrote the Pentateuch (Exodus 17:14; 24:4, 7; 34:27; Numbers 33:2; Joshua 1:8; Matthew 19:8; John 5:46-47; Romans 10:5), it was placed in the Ark of the Covenant and preserved (Deuteronomy 31:24).
+After Moses wrote the Pentateuch (Exodus 17:14; 24:4, 7; 34:27; Numbers 33:2; Joshua 1:8; Matthew 19:8; John 5:46–47; Romans 10:5), it was placed in the Ark of the Covenant and preserved (Deuteronomy 31:24).
 Over time, other inspired texts were added to the first five books of the Bible.
-During the time of David and Solomon, the books compiled until that time were taken and placed in the temple treasury (1 Kings 8:6) and cared for by the priests who served in the temple (2 Kings 22:8).
-More books were also added during the reign of King Hezekiah—David’s hymns, Solomon’s proverbs, and prophetic books such as Isaiah, Hosea, and Micah (Proverbs 25:1).
-In general, as the prophets of God spoke and their words were written down, they were included in what today is the Old Testament.
+During the time of David and Solomon, the books already compiled were placed in the temple treasury (1 Kings 8:6) and cared for by the priests who served in the temple (2 Kings 22:8).
+More books were also added during the reign of King Hezekiah: David’s hymns, Solomon’s proverbs, and prophetic books such as Isaiah, Hosea, and Micah (Proverbs 25:1).
+In general, as the prophets of God spoke, their words were written down, and what was recorded was included in what today is the Old Testament.

-During the Israeli exile in the sixth century, the books were scattered, but not lost.
-Around 539 B.C. and after the return of Israel from the Babylonian captivity, Ezra the priest later re-collected all of them back together and added other works to the compilation.
-They were then stored in the Ark that was constructed for the second temple, where the ark of the covenant used to sit.
+During the exile of the Jews in the sixth century, the books were scattered, but not lost.
+Around 538 BC the Jews returned from the Babylonian captivity, and Ezra the priest later re-collected all of the former books and added other works to the compilation.
+A copy was then stored in the Ark constructed for the second temple, where the ark of the covenant used to sit.
 Following a meticulous process, other copies were made to protect the inspired writings.
 This collection of Old Testament books, written in the Hebrew language, is what Judaism calls the “Hebrew Bible.”